just-buildsystem/justbuild/doc/tutorial/invocation-logging.md

   }
 }
 ```
+If some shared infrastructure (like a network file system) is
+available, it usually is a good idea to choose for `"directory"`
+a `"system"` path rather than a `"home"` one.
+In any case, it is
+advisable to set up some form of cronjob to rotate the invocation
+logs, as they can get quite large.

 Of course, the main motivation for invocation logging is doing
 statistical analysis later.
 However, it can also be useful to browse